COVID-19 pandemic in Greece: Refugees and migrants

 On 27 February, prime minister Mitsotakis announced that illegal entry from Turkey would no longer be tolerated as this would be a threat to public health in Greece.
-According to various estimates about 150,600 displaced persons are located in Greece.
-In the existing camps, doctors, NGOs and refugees considered that measures against the spread of the coronavirus are lacking as people live in overcrowded spaces with little access to proper health services.
-On 24 March, 21 international human rights organizations active in Greece including Amnesty International, the Human Rights Watch and ActionAid published an open call to the Greek government to take immediate measures to prevent the spread of COVID-19 in the Reception and Identification Centres, where refugees live.
+According to various estimates about 150,600 displaced persons were located in Greece.
+In the existing camps, doctors, NGOs and refugees considered that measures against the spread of the coronavirus were lacking as people lived in overcrowded spaces with little access to proper health services.
+On 24 March, 21 international human rights organizations active in Greece including Amnesty International, the Human Rights Watch and ActionAid published an open call to the Greek government to take immediate measures to prevent the spread of COVID-19 in the Reception and Identification Centres, where refugees lived.
 The conditions of the centres were criticised as deplorable and dangerous to both the refugees and public health.
-Médecins Sans Frontières, which has a clinic near the Moria camp, declared that the numbers in the camps had reached levels such that they could not handle an outbreak of infection within the camp.
-The government further announced that movement of refugees outside the camps would be restricted as facilities are prepared for confirmed cases, and that it would only allow small groups of refugees and migrants to temporarily exit the camps to obtain basic supplies.
+Médecins Sans Frontières, which had a clinic near the Moria camp, declared that the numbers in the camps had reached levels such that they could not handle an outbreak of infection within the camp.
+The government further announced that movement of refugees outside the camps would be restricted as facilities were prepared for confirmed cases, and that it would only allow small groups of refugees and migrants to temporarily exit the camps to obtain basic supplies.

 On 31 March, it was reported that two individuals were infected in the Ritsona refugee camp in Central Greece.
 On 14 August, two camps in Evros and Drama were put into quarantine until the end of August.

 In September 2020 it was announced that half of the COVID-19 admissions for one day in two hospitals in Athens had been immigrants.

 "Faced with increased isolation and health risk in camps, many refugees organised protests to improve living conditions in state-run camps at the beginning of the pandemic.
 Many fled the camps illegally.
 But many who stayed trapped inside the camps during the lockdown initiated a range of novel practices of self- and community care".